KIDS MUSIC CAMP on the Apache Lutheran Mission

 WHERE: On the White Mountain Apache Reservation, in East Fork, AZ

 THE NEED: On the Apache reservations, few formal music-learning opportunities are available to the community.
-Volunteers are needed to continue teaching musical skills to Apache Lutherans. - especially to children.
-The skills taught in this music workshop can be used to proclaim the gospel in churches, at wakes, in families, and across the reservations as part of outreach.
-Last year at the end of the music workshop, the children sang in a church service.
-Some of the children's parents who attended had never been to church before!
+Volunteers are needed to continue teaching musical skills to Apache Lutherans - especially to children.
+The skills taught in this music camp can be used to proclaim the gospel in churches, at wakes, in families, and across the reservations as part of outreach.
+In 2017, 40+ children attended the music camp, and they sang at two different churches on Sunday.
 This is a wonderful way to share the Gospel in the community.
+2018 will be the 4th year of this music camp, and it continues to grow!

 LODGING & FOOD: There are dorms and apartments available on-site in East Fork, within walking distance from the project, on a secured campus.
 Kitchenette will be accessible.
 Volunteers need to provide their own food.